somali-nlp/somali-dialect-classifier/docs/decisions/001-oscar-exclusion.md

-# OSCAR Dataset - Decision and Rationale
+# ADR 001: OSCAR Dataset Exclusion

+**Architectural Decision Record documenting the exclusion of OSCAR dataset from data sources.**

+**Last Updated:** 2025-11-21

 ## Decision: **NOT USING OSCAR**